The Adventures of Sally

-The Adventures of Sally is a novel by P.G.
-Wodehouse.
+The Adventures of Sally is a novel by P. G. Wodehouse.
 It appeared as a serial in Collier's magazine in the United States from October 8 to December 31, 1921, and in The Grand Magazine in the United Kingdom from April to July 1922.

 It was first published in book form in the United Kingdom by Herbert Jenkins on 17 October 1922, and in the U.S. by George H. Doran on March 23, 1923, under the title Mostly Sally.
-It was serialised again, under this second title, in The Household Magazine from November 1925 to April 1926.
+It was serialised again, under this second title, in The Household Magazinez from November 1925 to April 1926.